BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Height_Map.md

 ---
 ID_PAGE: 22141
 PG_TITLE: 16.
 Height Map
+title: Height_Map
+abstract: >-
+  A height map is a greyscale image which is used to generate ground, using the different variants of gray of our picture.
+This image is the elevation data for your ground.
+Each pixel’s color is interpreted as a distance of displacement or 'height' from the 'floor' of your mesh.
+So, the whiter the pixel is, the taller your mountain will be.
+slug: height-map
+redirects:
+  - /tutorials/14._height_map
+  - /tutorials/height_map
 ---

 ## Introduction

 In this tutorial, our goal is to understand height maps, and to learn how to generate realistic grounds.